MileHacker Logo

 • Using cash or international credit cards may limit payment options.

-• To access many international websites and apps, use a VPN.
+• To access many international websites and apps, employ a VIRTUAL private network.
 Download and set up a reliable VPN before entering China.

-• Underestimating travel times is common; allow ample time for transit as a result of potentially large lengths and unpredictable traffic.
+• Underestimating travel times is common; allow ample time for transportation as a result of potentially large lengths and unpredictable traffic.

 Embrace Local Customs